Patent Law

 Nonobviousness: The Scope and Content of the Prior Art

 This lesson focuses on one of the factual inquiries underlying the legal determination of nonobviousness: the scope and content of the prior art.
-It assumes that you are familiar with the patentability requirement of novelty under 35 U.S.C. §102 and with the basic framework of the obviousness analysis.
+It assumes that you are familiar with the patentability requirement of novelty under the pre-AIA version of 35 U.S.C. § 102 and with the basic framework of the obviousness analysis.
 If you would like a review of the basic framework for determining obviousness, you may want to do the lesson on "Basic Concepts of Nonobviousness" before you complete this lesson.
+After completing this lesson you should have a better understanding of how to determine the scope and content of the prior art so as to assess obviousness.

 Lesson Viewed